 This three-term programme comprises core and subject-related modules designed to prepare you for undergraduate study in Holland.
-These modules will develop your academic skills, English language, employability skills and subject knowledge and prepare you for an English-taught degree in the field of science and engineering.
+These modules will develop your academic skills, English language, employability skills and subject knowledge and prepare you for an English-taught degree in the field of science, engineering and computing.

 Studying in small classes for 16 hours per week, plus 20 hours of self-study per week, you will be thoroughly prepared to enter your chosen degree at one of our partner universities.

 You will study three core modules throughout your programme.
 These are common to all students studying the International Foundation Year.

 The Academic English Skills module provides thorough training in the English language and related academic skills to prepare you for degree-level study at university.
 You will develop your academic writing, effective reading strategies, presentation skills, note taking, essay writing and ability to contribute in group discussions.
 This module will ensure you reach the required level in reading, writing, listening and speaking in order to progress to your chosen university.

 You will have a personal tutor who supports your personal development and can help resolve any issues related to life away from home, preparation for the academic world, adapting to independent learning and making the most of extracurricular activities.
 You will have one-to-one meetings at least once a term to assess your attendance, academic performance and to generally support your experience at the Holland International Study Centre.